Rockefeller Center Christmas Tree turns on, with virus rules

-The tree, a 75-foot (23-meter) Norway spruce, is getting its holiday lights turned on in an event that will be broadcast on television but closed to the public.
-Among those scheduled for performances are Kelly Clarkson, Dolly Parton, and Earth, Wind & Fire.
+The tree, a 75-foot (23-meter) Norway spruce, was getting its holiday lights turned on in an event that was broadcast on television but closed to the public.
+The telecast used pre-recorded performances from entertainers like Kelly Clarkson and Dolly Parton, and camera shots of the streets around the tree showed them to be largely empty.

 In the days following the lighting until the early part of January, those wishing to take a look at the tree will have to follow a host of rules.